ticoneva/pystata-kernel/README.md

 - `echo`: controls the echo of commands:
     - 'True': the kernel will echo all commands.
     - 'False': the kernel will not echo single commands.
-    - 'None': the kernel will not echo any command.
     Default is 'False'.
 - `splash`: controls display of the splash message during Stata startup.
 Default is 'True'.